PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 ***

 Now your server is up and running consider registering on the hello-matrix list of servers: https://www.hello-matrix.net/public_servers.php or at https://matrix.to/#/#hello-matrix:matrix.org

+You should also familiarise yourself with the Synapse wiki: https://github.com/matrix-org/synapse/wiki